Learn what it takes to break into the field of human resources and different job titles to explore.

 Tracking changes to benefits plans

-This position typically requires at least an associate degree in human resource management, but a bachelor's degree may be preferred.
+Requirements: This position typically requires at least an associate degree in human resource management, but a bachelor's degree may be preferred.
 Companies might accept related degrees in personnel management or business administration.
-If you stay in this job for a few years, it's possible to advance to senior human resources assistant and maybe even human resources manager.
+After gaining experience in this role, you can progress to a senior human resources assistant or human resources generalist.

 Helping out with staff hiring, training, and orientation